abigailforeman1/sei-project-3/README.md

 ```

 ## Brief:
-In groups of 4 we had 8 days to plan, build, style and test a full-stack application.
+In groups of 4 we had to plan, build, style and test a full-stack MERN application.
 This included a React frontend that communicated with our backend express API built with MongoDB.
 We also had to write automated tests for at least one RESTful resource on the back-end.

 This was my third project while on General Assembly’s SEI course.